The Bankrate promise

 1. Regular payments

-In an era when employer pensions are going by the wayside, annuities can offer contract holders the opportunity to receive regular monthly payments if they choose to annuitize.
-These payments can provide regular, dependable income through retirement.
+In an era when employer pensions have gone all but extinct in the private sector, annuities can offer contract holders the opportunity to receive regular monthly payments.
+These payments can provide regular, dependable income through retirement, or provide a bridge to Social Security if you chose to retire early.
 Here’s how an annuity compares to an IRA.